 Lagavulin distillery celebrated its 200th anniversary in 2016 by releasing an 8 Year Old expression as well as a limited number of its 25 Year Old to raise money for Islay charities.

-Lagavulin was licensed under White Horse Distillers Ltd. and the name appeared on the label into the 2000s when the company was dissolved by Diageo in 2010.
+Lagavulin was licensed under White Horse Distillers Ltd. The name appeared on the label until it was removed following the loss of the White Horse Royal Warrant in 2000.

 Lagavulin 15 Year Old White Horse Ceramic Decanter, Bottled 1980s, 45% ABV